spoo-rthi/Hospital-Management-System/README.md

-This project is taken by <a href="https://github.com/kishan0725/Hospital-Management-System"> Kishan Lal</a>
+This project is taken from <a href="https://github.com/kishan0725/Hospital-Management-System"> Kishan Lal</a>

 # Hospital Management System
 Hospital Management System using MySQL, Php and Bootstrap